-Some of the most common questions people have about California independence are about the military.
-What about the Civil War?
-How could we afford it?
-Wouldn’t we get invaded by Mexico?
-Read More
+California could defend itself for a fraction of the cost Some of the most common questions people have about California independence concern the military.
+Wouldn’t there be a Civil War?
+Can we Read More

 What California independence looks like: 12 ways California is already moving towards independence (and one more thing to try)